History of Buxton North Carolina

 to haul out its huge supply of cut lumber mostly from the

-trestle on the sound side as you pass an area called "New
+on the sound side as you pass an area called "New Inlet."

-Inlet."
-Yep, that was once an inlet that eventually filled
+Yep, that was once an inlet that eventually filled back

-back in.
-That's why you will see signs entering the island
+in.
+That's why you will see signs entering the island from

-from the north that refer to Pea Island which was once a
+the north that refer to Pea Island which was once a separate

-separate island from Hatteras Island.
-Atlantic storms and
+island from Hatteras Island.
+Atlantic storms and the ever

-the ever shifting sands of this island are constantly slowly
+shifting sands of this island are constantly slowly changing

-changing its location similar to the slow turning of the
+its location similar to the slow turning of the tracks on

 due to its early history most of the inhabitants were early